 - Look at other tasks the Service Desk currently fulfil.
 Should they be doing these tasks?

-- Look at the impact of walk-ups to the Service Desk, or remote outposts (walk-up desks etc.).
-Is the organisation prepared to wear the cost due to other benefits to the business of these remote outposts?
+- Look at the impact of walk-ups / interruptions to the Service Desk.
+Is the organisation prepared to wear the cost?
+Would Genius Bars or scheduled office walk-arounds be better?

-- Consider the cost/benefit of attracting higher skilled staff into Service Desk positions than you currently do.
+- Consider the cost/benefit of attracting higher skilled staff into Service Desk positions.

-Good luck and do let me know if you find a clever way to come up with that magic number!
+Good luck and do let me know if you’ve found a good way to determine your Service Desk headcount.